tomhmoses/fun2/LectureNotes/introduction.lagda.md

 ```
 rev-correct : {A : Type} (xs : List A) → rev xs ≡ reverse xs
 ```
-In order to do that, we first define auxiliary programs with the following types:
+In order to do that, we first define three auxiliary programs with the following types:
 ```
 []-right-neutral : {X : Type} (xs : List X) → xs ++ [] ≡ xs

 ++assoc : {A : Type} (xs ys zs : List A) → (xs ++ ys) ++ zs ≡ xs ++ (ys ++ zs)

+rev-append-spec : {A : Type}
+                  (xs ys : List A)
+                → rev-append xs ys ≡ reverse xs ++ ys
 ```

 Here are the definitions of the functions, but we don't expect you to be able to follow the details in this introductory handout: